urinieto/harmonixset/README.md

 # The Harmonix Set

-Beats, Downbeats, and Structural Annotations for 912 Pop Tracks
+Beats, downbeats, and functional structural annotations for 912 Pop tracks.

-# Introduction
+## Introduction

 This repository contains human annotated labels for 912 Western Pop music tracks, gathered by [Harmonix](https://www.harmonixmusic.com/games).

-# Cite
+## Cite

 Please, cite the following paper if you're planning to publish results using this dataset: